DJVonrhein/Clef-Converter/README.md

 Instructions:
   From command line on your computer, do
     git pull (this url)
   After the project files are downloaded, enter the project directory.
 You now need a python 3.7 environment with the correct dependencies installed.
-For simplicity, you can try it through ip:
+For simplicity, you can try it through pip:
     pip install -r requirements.txt
   If you have the right environment, it can be run with
     python3 example_improved.py